learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Test_Driven_Development.md

 class Calculator:
     """
-    A simple calculator class that can add and multiply.
+    A simple calculator class that can multiply.

     Examples:
     >>> calc = Calculator()